Tejustarr/dsai-Mathematical-Foundations-3/lectures/README.md

-# Lectures (Theory)
+# Lectures

-Contains theory lecture notes and slides.
+Place PDF slides and lecture notes here.
+Each lecture should map to a session and be referenced in session README for instructors.